belle2/tools/doc/installation-tools.rst

    This cariable can be set to either ``http`` or ``ssh`` to specify the protocol to be used for git commands.
-Please have a look at `Git/Stash Introduction`_ for details on the meainings.
+Please have a look at `Git/Stash Introduction`_ for details on the meanings.

    ``ssh``
       This will use ssh connection to the DESY git server.
 This is the default and the